Platform Ansible Installation [Quick Start]

 artifactory_db_password, xray_db_password, distribution_db_passwordSet strong passwords

-distribution_enabledSet to false if you don't need Distribution
+distribution_enabledSet to false if you do not need Distribution

 Product versions, JVM options, NGINX settings, and binary storage are configurable through role defaults at roles/<product>/defaults/main.yml.
 For the quick start, the shipped defaults work as-is.
 See Ansible Advanced Topics for customization.